karrioapi/karrio/README.md

 **Features**

 - **Multi-carrier SDK**: Integrate purplship once and connect to multiple shipping carrier APIs
-- **Extendable**: Use the purplship SDK Framework to integrate with custom carrier APIs.
+- **Extensible**: Use the purplship SDK Framework to integrate with custom carrier APIs.
 - **Headless shipping API**: Power up your application with access to a network of carrier services.
 - **Shipping**: Connect carrier accounts, get live rates and purchase shipping labels.
 - **Tracking**: Create package tracker, get real time tracking status and provide a branded tracking page.